Alice: Hello! I have a problem. Please solve it.

 - Describe the problem in sufficient detail

 - Provide the current state of your solution, if possible

-If you do ask a poor question, and someone answers it - they haven’t done you a favor really.
-They validated your approach, next time - you will be more likely to ask a poor question again, and if you get a push back for doing that - you will be confused, like “hey, that other nice guy helped me last time, what’s up with these meanies”.
+If you do ask a poor question, and someone answers it - they haven’t done you a favor.
+They validated your approach, next time - you will be more likely to ask a poor question again, and if you get a pushback for doing so - you will be confused, like “hey, that other nice guy helped me last time, what’s up with these rude people”.

-Don’t be afraid to ask questions, just, please, spend the effort to ask them well.
+Don’t be afraid to ask a question, just, please, spend the effort to ask it well.